-Caterpillars of this species are semi-loopers because some of their ventral prolegs are reduced and this makes them move looper fashion, like the Caterpillars of GEOMETRIDAE.
+Caterpillars of this species are semi-loopers because some of their ventral prolegs are reduced and this makes them move looper fashion, like the caterpillars of GEOMETRIDAE.

-The Caterpillar is an agricultural pest at times, attacking:
+The caterpillar is an agricultural pest at times, attacking:

 They also attack other plants such as:

 The adult moth is predominently brown in colour, with bunched hairs on its head which look like a short pair of horns.
-On each forewing is a silvery figure of eight, with the segments fused together, unlike its kindred species: Chrysodeixis eriosoma, in which the parts are separated.
+On each forewing is a silvery figure of eight, usually with the segments fused together, unlike its kindred species: Chrysodeixis eriosoma, in which the parts are separated.
 The hindwings are fawn in colour with a dark brown terminal area.
 The moths have a wingspan of about 3 cms.

 The species occurs over the south Pacific, and much of Australia, including

 Ian F.B.
 Common,

 Melbourne University Press, 1990, fig. 48.16, pp. 65, 460.

 Peter Marriott & Marilyn Hewish